-The London Accord started life in 2005 as an industry led ‘open source’ research project which analysed the context, opportunities and implications for investment-led solutions to climate change.
+The London Accord started life in 2005 (before the Stern Review was commissioned) as an industry led ‘open source’ research project which analysed the context, opportunities and implications for investment-led solutions to climate change.
 The 'Accord' was to "share investment research with policy-makers and the public" for the sake of the planet.

-The first project was a joint report on the ‘investability' of climate change begun in 2005.
-The report, well underway before the Stern Review was commissioned, concluded that "there are numerous potential portfolios that can achieve abatement up to about 15Gt along the $40/tonne radial line", at an incremental cost to society of US$400 billion to US$500 billion per annum.
-Access the entire 780 page 2007 publication.
+The first 780 page report on the ‘investability' of climate change was launched in 2007 and concluded that "there are numerous potential portfolios that can achieve abatement up to about 15Gt along the $40/tonne radial line", at an incremental cost to society of US$400 billion to US$500 billion per annum.

 Since 2007, the London Accord has expanded its remit to encompass environmental, social, & governance (ESG) issues, recognising that today’s extra financial and social issues are tomorrow’s key investment drivers.